 How to Drink Sake

 Wondering what the best way is to drink sake and what you should serve it with?
 The answer depends on the type of sake you buy.
-The full-bodied traditional Junmai type sake can be served at room temperature or warmed, while newer types of sake made with highly polished rice, such as Junmai Ginjo and Junmai Daiginjo, taste best chilled.
+The full-bodied traditional Junmai type sake can be served at room temperature or warmed, while newer types of sake made with highly polished rice, such as Junmai Ginjo and Junmai Daiginjo, are the types of sake served cold.
 The traditional Junmai type sake pairs well with meats as well as rich and full-flavored dishes.
 Junmai Ginjo and Junmai Daiginjo are best alone or paired with delicately seasoned dishes.

 Note that if the sake is made with added brewer’s alcohol, the sake is called simply Ginjo or Daiginjo without the word “Junmai.”